 Regular Hours:

-Monday to Tuesday, Thursday, Friday: 10 am – 6 pm
+Monday, Tuesday, Thursday, Friday: 10 am – 6 pm

 Wednesday (Free after 4 pm): 10 am – 9 pm

-Saturday to Sunday: 10 am – 5 pm
+Saturday, Sunday: 10 am – 5 pm

 Allan Gardens Conservatory

-Where: 19 Horticultural Ave Toronto
+Where: 19 Horticultural Ave, Toronto

 Centennial Park Conservatory

-During the holiday season, the entire conservatory is decorated and filled with thousands of flowering plants, over 30 varieties of poinsettia and amazing seasonal topiary masterpieces made entirely of plant material.
+Explore the conservatory and discover exotic tropical plants and cacti from around the world.
+The entire conservatory is decorated and filled with thousands of flowering plants, over 30 varieties of poinsettia and amazing seasonal topiary masterpieces made entirely of plant material.

 Where: 151 Elmcrest Road, Toronto

-Holiday Hours: open daily (including holidays) from 10 a.m. to 5 p.m.
+Holiday Hours: open daily (including holidays) from 9 a.m. to 5 p.m.

 Riverdale Farm

-Riverdale Farm is home to domestic farm animals and representative of a turn-of-the-century Ontario farm.
+Riverdale Farm is home to domestic farm animals and is representative of a turn-of-the-century Ontario farm.
 Admission is free.

 Where: 201 Winchester Street